Particle decay, Oberth effect and a relativistic rocket in the Schwarzschild background: Scenario A, general formulas

 Eq.~(\ref{se2}) turns into

 We remind a reader that $u>0$ corresponds to the regime of acceleration and $ u<0 $ corresponds to that of deceleration.

 For a photon rocket, substituting $u=\pm c$ in eq.~(\ref{prsi}), we obtain

-Hereafter, the upper sign refers to the regime of acceleration, whereas the lower one corresponds to deceleration.
+Hereafter, $\sigma_u= +1$ refers to the regime of acceleration, whereas $ \sigma_u= -1$ one corresponds to deceleration.
 The latter case implies that jet fuel (electromagnetic radiation) is being ejected in the direction opposite to the motion of a rocket.